University College Seminars, UCOL 1022

 All UNIVERSITY COLLEGE SEMINARS are 2-credit-hour, letter-graded electives.
-Your academic advisor can answer questions about seminars, or you may call Freshman Programs at 405.325.3967 or email firstname.lastname@example.org.
+Your academic advisor can answer questions about seminars, or you may call First-Year Learning and Engagement at 405.325.3967 or email firstname.lastname@example.org.

 A complete list of seminars offered for a specific semester can be found on classnav.ou.edu.
 Search UCOL 1022 courses.

 UCOL 1022, 001 (CRN 30000) 9 Things about Money & College taught by Matt Hamilton from 12:30-1:20 pm on Mondays and Wednesdays in Lissa and Cy Wagner Hall, Room 240

 UCOL 1022, 003 (CRN 46700) Exploring Your Strengths taught by Zac Stevens from 9:30-10:20 am on Mondays and Wednesdays in Dunham Residential College, Room A0128

 UCOL 1022, 005 (CRN 22459) 9 Things about Money & College taught by Matt Hamilton from 12:30-1:20 pm on Tuesdays and Thursdays in Lissa and Cy Wagner Hall, Room 240

 UCOL 1022, 006 (CRN 30004) Sex in the 21st Century taught by Lawrence (Joe) Marshall from 12:30-1:20 pm on Tuesdays and Thursdays in LIssa and Cy Wagner Hall, Room 145

 UCOL 1022, 007 (CRN 46643) Hollywood and Politics taught by Kimberly Gaddie from 11:30 am-12:20 pm on Tuesdays and Thursdays in Headington Residential College, Room D0127